Morant leads Grizzlies past Raptors 119-106 as Brooks dominant in return to Toronto

 “Last year you felt that energy being different for D.B. and B.C.,” said Jenkins, who noted that the Grizzlies have only visited Toronto twice in the past four years because of COVID-19 restrictions.
 “Any time we've got guys go back to their hometowns, but especially when you're out of the country and you're in your home country, it's very special for those guys.”

 ROLL WITH JUANCHO - Juancho Hernangomez started at centre for the Raptors for the seventh consecutive game, despite only getting one assist and one rebound in Tuesday's 124-113 loss to the L.A.
 Clippers.
-Nurse said that Hernangomez's usage is driven by potential matchups and that he liked what the Spaniard could have done against the Clippers' Ivica Zubac.
+Nurse said that Hernangomez's usage is driven by potential matchups.
+The Spaniard had two rebounds and a steal in 10:59 of play on Thursday.

 UP NEXT - Toronto hosts the Phoenix Suns (20-16) on Friday night in their sixth back-to-back of the season.
 The Raptors have yet to win both games in those back-to-backs, most recently losing to Golden State and Philadelphia on Dec.
 18 and 19.
 Toronto has not played the Suns since last season, when Gary Trent Jr. scored 42 points as the Raptors beat Phoenix 117-112 on March 11.